apollo-business-automation/cp4ba-manual-deployment/README.md

   volumeMode: Filesystem
 ```

 Create a pod from which the install will be performed with the following definition.
+It is ready when the message *Install pod - Ready* is in the Log.
 ```yaml
 apiVersion: v1
 kind: Pod